 - Don’t allow excessive hot air to blow onto your plant, as it can burn the leaves.

-As you can see from above, temperature plays a huge role in how well your cannabis plants will grow.
+As you can see from above, temperature plays a huge role in how well your plants will grow.
 So if you can identify how hot or cold your grow room is through the different stages of growth, you’ll be able to influence how well your plants grow.
 More importantly, if something is wrong, you’ll be able to take the right steps to correct it.

 If you have any questions about the ideal temperature for your grow room, or would like to learn more, then please don’t hesitate to contact us directly.
 Our friendly and professional team is always happy to help!